-- 9.1 The NPPF requires local planning authorities to maintain a 5 years HLS. - 9.2 We note that a report from Evans Jones LL.P of 17 October 2013 has provided an independent assessment of the District's HLS which then stood at 5.55 years and excludes any windfall sites (small or large) which could enlarge the supply.
-It should be recognised that this is likely to continue to rise as more planning applications are granted.
+9.1 The NPPF (paragraph 47) requires local planning authorities to maintain a 5 years HLS.

+9.2 We note that a report from Evans Jones LL.P of 17 October 2013 has provided an independent assessment of the District's HLS which then stood at 5.55 years.